Bowen

 Bowen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bowen, as evaluated at the latest Census, consisted of 81.8% houses and 18.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 86.1% houses and 13.8% other dwellings.
-Home ownership in Bowen was at 33.5%, with the rest of dwellings either mortgaged (25.2%) or rented (41.3%).
-The median monthly mortgage repayment in Bowen was $1,517, higher than Non-Metro Qld's average of $1,300.
-The median weekly rent figure in Bowen was $270, compared to Non-Metro Qld's $200.
-Nationally, Bowen's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Bowen, as evaluated at the latest Census, comprised 81.8% houses and 18.2% other dwellings.
+In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Bowen was 33.5%, with mortgaged dwellings at 25.2% and rented dwellings at 41.3%.
+The median monthly mortgage repayment in Bowen was $1,517, below Non-Metro Qld's average of $1,655.
+Median weekly rent in Bowen was $270, compared to Non-Metro Qld's $345.
+Nationally, Bowen's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing